fatcat2/tamaGO/README.md

 # squadup

-Ever wanted to go home?
+Have you ever been out with a group and wanted to go home, but didn't speak up either out of fear of being rude or some other repurcussion?

-Just text the following number with your name and that you want to go home.
+Squadup lets you go home.

-ex: My name is Ryan and I want to go home.
+It also helps facilitate communication over a universal phone standard.
+This way, no one is left out.